LasseWolter/What-happens-when-I-visit-a-webpage/materials/user-elephant/instructions.md

 # User - Elephant49

 You are the user.
 From all the components involved you are the only human.
-You want to access information of a certain website.
+You want to access the information of a certain website.

 ### Who do you know?